When Maggie frikking Thatcher takes you to school, you have to seriously question whether you are doing occultism wrong.

 Maybe it was because Wright-Patterson was also the home of fellow rocket scientist, Walter Dornberger, brought over as part of Operation Paperclip.
 In 1950 he would go on to work for Bell Labs (where Arthur Young had invented the Bell helicopter and then left to become a fulltime wizard three years before).
 Bell Labs, you will recall, is one of the ratlines I think were used to, pun intended, ‘channel’ the Roswell tech safely into the private black world.

-According to Nick Redfern’s information, Bruno actually met with Parsons in person after the Kenneth Arnold.
+According to Nick Redfern’s information, Bruno actually met with Parsons in person after the Kenneth Arnold encounter.
 So this wasn’t a remote investigation, it was a direct connection between UFOs and an interpretation more familiar to magicians.
 That meeting had to have happened around the same time handsome Jack was out in the desert with the future founder of Scientology, L Ron Hubbard (himself possessed of a military intelligence background), trying to invoke Babalon to earth.

 In fact, Parsons would write to Crowley while he was still alive and say that Hubbard is the “most Thelemic person” he’s ever met, and that he was definitely in touch with some higher intelligences.